Skimmeroni/Appunti/AI4ST/AI/Evolution/Programming.typ

   $cal(F)$, then $f(w_(1), dots, w_(n))$ is a well-formed formula;
 - Nothing else is a well-formed formula.

+Notice how this way of writing logical formulas is somewhat different than the usual notation, especially for operators having arity equal to $2$, of terminal-function-terminal.
+That is, instead of having something like $3 + 5$ or $a => b$ one has $+ (3, 5)$ and $=> (a, b)$.
+The notation of well-formed formulas in genetic programming is what's called *prefix notation*: even though it may be less readable, it is much easier to manipulate (terms are arranged into a stack, their number is predictable).
+Also, any expression written in prefix notation can be converted into an equivalent expression in "standard" notation, therefore there's no loss of expressiveness.

 #exercise[
 	What would be the well-formed formulas for the formal language of zeroeth-order logic?